rtzbyte/pms-api/source/index.html.md

 The roomType is a standard internal Booking ID.
 We've provided an open-sourced library that matches internal Booking roomType names with other OTA's below, making it easy to connect and distribute inventory.

+As your properties expand their distribution, this library should (in theory) make it easier to help you automate your mapping.

 ### RoomType standards

 roomType | roomTypeID | Expedia